-B. Source of funding.
+- B. Source of funding.
 Go Rural grants will be funded by donations from partnering churches to the Go Rural Grant Fund at the Network office.
 Supporting Network churches will make a monthly pledge of \$25, \$50, \$75, or \$100 a month to the Go Rural Grant Fund.
-Before nonrural (urban and suburban) churches are asked to support the fund, rural churches should contribute a monthly amount even if it is small.
-Following is a hypothetical example of how supporting churches could finance a monthly rural grant fund each year.
+Qualifying rural churches - 1.
+Pledge form.
+Pledge forms from churches wanting to support the fund monthly can be accessed online at this link or by using the QR code provided. - 2.
+Accountability.
+Rural churches that are approved for grants must first fill out an online application and upload a document outlining their goals and strategy for success before being approved by the District Superintendent.
+Applications that show thought, a clear plan, strategic execution, and need will be given top priority.